abe-winter/abe-winter.github.io/_posts/2020-01-14-self-serve.md

 ## Y kant citi hire

-> Change introduces new forms of failure.[^complex]

 It's 2020 now.
 The new millennium has come of age.
 The talent for doing usable web 2.0 isn't cheap but it's affordable.
 But they don't want to work at a bank.
 I worked at a bank in 2012.
 I quit after 2 weeks when I discovered how much it sucked.
 They were so dysfunctional they threatened to sue to keep me (wtf).
 Months later, Sandy closed our office and the team kind of dissolved.

 If citi had access to 40 devs and 10 senior PMs from stripe, could they be better?
 If they bought stripe, could they be better?
 I doubt it.
 I think citi has a combination of legitimate legacy processes, people who are incentivized to lie about legacy processes to maintain their political power, and stale rules that nobody remembers the reason for.
 This combo is toxic to real producers.

 I've met star managers who can toe the risk / reward line of refactoring legacy stuff.
 I've never technically been inside citi, but I got a pretty good map of their bowels from being shat on.
-I've deduced via colonoscopy that the leadership at citi would mob that star and drive them to failure.
+Extrapolating from politicized workplaces in my past, I suspect the leadership at citi would mob that star and drive them to failure.
 Their political survival depends on it.

 Their survival as a company, however, may depend on allowing such a person to succeed.
 It will be interesting to see how dinosaur organizational cultures like citi evolve as actual tech cos begin to steal their lunch money.